-Despite manufacturers selling gloves tested as compliant for food handling, there is no guarantee the gloves you were sold comply to this standard.
+Manufacturers selling gloves that state they are compliant for food handling are not required to check for bioburden or toxicity of the glove either at the factory or on entry into the US.
 Disposable glove manufacturing is largely unregulated.
 This can lead to unsanitary conditions, allowing the survival of potential microbial contaminants on both the insides of gloves (affecting the glove wearer) and on the outside food contact surfaces.

 New results of microbial testing of the surfaces of unused disposable gloves have found not only bacteria specific to foodborne illnesses (FBIs), such as E. coli and Staphylococcus, but also pathogens known specifically to cause food spoilage.
 These pathogens were found on new and unused disposable gloves currently sold to the US food industry.
 They are the result of contaminated water sources used in glove manufacturing, from surface water polluted by agricultural, industrial and urban run-off - including sewage contamination!